Nemocas/AbstractAlgebra.jl/docs/src/ytabs.md

 Generic.AllParts
 ```

-The number all all partitions can be computed by the hidden function `_numpart`.
+The number of all partitions can be computed by the hidden function `_numpart`.
 Much faster implementation is available in [Nemo.jl](http://nemocas.github.io/Nemo.jl/latest/arb.html#Nemo.numpart-Tuple{Int64,ArbField}).

 ```@docs